Approved by the Maine Public Utilities Commission

 |Interruptible Transportation||Rate to be determined by Special Rate Agreement with the customer|

-Further, Small Commercial and Large Commercial customers may elect to take transportation-only service at the same Standard Distribution Rate as for sales customers in those rate classes.
+Further, Small Commercial and Large Commercial customers may elect to take transportation-only service at the same Standard Distribution Rate as for sales to customers in those rate classes.

 *1,500 Dth = approx. 10,714 gallons of #2 heating oil and 16,393 gallons of propane

 The customer’s total rate includes the distribution rate as well as the commodity or cost of gas rate (CGA), as approved by the MPUC.
-Transportation only customers purchase their commodity supply from a third-party supplier.
+Transportation only customers purchase their commodity or gas supply from a third-party supplier.